 While not a substitute for a map, having a GPS running watch that tracks your location, altitude, and position in relation to where you started, can be an invaluable asset for helping you find your way.

-Great watches like the Garmin Fenix 7 also include features that help you retrace your steps back to the start of your run, or follow a pre-planned route that you can upload to the watch before heading out on your trail run.
+Great watches like the Garmin Fenix 7 series also include features that help you retrace your steps back to the start of your run, or follow a pre-planned route that you can upload to the watch before heading out on your trail run.

 Head over to our Best GPS Running Watches buyer’s guide next to learn more about the ‘best of the best’ GPS watches for running.